 If the facet joints are affected by osteoarthritis, the cartilage covering the ends of the bones starts to break down, causing bones to start rubbing against other bones, and leading to additional pressure and pain.

 You may also develop bone spurs, which are your body’s response to the problem.
 The spurs are intended to support the vertebrae, but unfortunately, they add to the narrowing effect, especially as the ligaments increase in size alongside them.
+Our spinal stenosis doctors evaluate each case to recommend the most effective spinal stenosis treatment, whether non-surgical or surgical.

 Symptoms of spinal stenosis are different areas of pain in the lower back, hips, buttocks, and one or both legs due to neurogenic claudication, which is pressure on the nerves in the lower part of the spinal cord called the cauda equina.

 If you have spinal stenosis, you may also experience a sensation of heaviness in the legs or weakness, tingling, or cramping.
 The symptoms are usually worse when you’re walking, but improve if you sit down.
-Leaning forward eases the pressure on the nerves, and further relieves symptoms.
+Leaning forward eases the pressure on the nerves and further relieves symptoms.

 There are several treatments that can help reduce the symptoms of spinal stenosis, such as: